 The Burlington College B.F.A. in Woodworking and Fine Furniture-Making is designed to help you develop the skills, resourcefulness, and creativity necessary for a career today in this traditional art and craft.
-Whether you intend to work for or with others, or independently, BC offers a responsive curriculum, the broad expertise of a seasoned faculty, and close support in gaining your own grasp of the essentials: design fluency, material consciousness, tool and machine proficiency, project management, critical judgment.
-Working with your hands, sharpening your eye, realizing your ideas, and following your heart, you’ll gain the confidence you deserve, embracing your own challenges within a dedicated, supportive craft and academic community.
-And you’ll find your way to advance this living tradition.
+Whether you intend to work for or with others, or independently, BC offers a responsive curriculum, the broad expertise of a seasoned faculty, and close support in gaining hold of the essentials of craft:

 Advanced work includes chairs, complex casework, perhaps incorporating materials other than wood or unique custom functions—a conceptual piece would not be out of bounds.
-You’ll be enjoying your increasingly integral proficiency, designing what you make, making what you design.
+You’ll be enjoying your proficiency, designing what you make, making what you design.
 Work culminates with an action-learning internship, a capstone degree project, and a comprehensive portfolio.
-Throughout, liberal arts courses offered on the Burlington College campus—writing for college and beyond, studio art, art history, and additional electives—complement your concentration and consolidate your B.F.A. degree.
+Throughout, liberal arts courses offered on the Burlington College campus — writing for college and beyond, studio art, art history, and additional electives — complement your concentration and consolidate your B.F.A. degree.

 All students are required to complete an upper-level internship in the major including participation in the Action Learning Seminar for Wood Artisans.
 Each student also undertakes a 9-credit Degree Project and 3-credit Final Portfolio and Presentation course in the last semester.